-The Road Impact Fee will be increasing on January 1, 2019.
-The fee will increase by $32 per trip or $299 per house.
-For more information, see the 2018 Implementation Document.
+The Road Impact Fee was increased on January 1, 2019.
+The fee increased by $32 per trip or $299 per house.

 A. What is The Road Impact Fee Program?